2019 rings in yet another anniversary. The Matrix movie is twenty years old.

 They, as are you, are a part of the 99% slaving under the yoke of techno-financial overlords who govern the world from within the shadows of impenetrable institutions.
 In the analogue world we might call it the Illuminati or the Jewish Conspiracy.
 In the film’s realm, it’s an evil silicon-based singularity determined to destroy those who question and threaten to disrupt an operating system (pun intended).

 Humans are reduced to mere batteries.
 Cogs.
 Cubicle workers.
 Consumers.

 Facebook, Instagram, Pinterest, television, advertisements and other mass market media provide momentary escapism from a wage economy through high-resolution screens by twisting facts and distorting the universe so that its inhabitants appear polished, handsome and always entertaining.
 Big data statistics and personalised algorithms provide everything we need to know.
 Reproduce.
+Buy.
 Vote.
 Don’t think too much.

 … we’re well on our way to a machine-made world, even without sentient robots.
 We already choose to ignore the writing on the wall as global tech companies like Facebook freely admit to controlling our behavior via social media.
 We let technology companies cross lines all the time and barely raise a fuss while we continue to scroll through our feeds. – Jessica Baron

 The Matrix is as much fiction as it is prophecy.
 It forebodes the inevitable next stage in human evolution: The symbiosis between man and machine.
 Elon Musk thinks so, too.